 Internal walls

 Repair category:

+Notes: No significant defects evident.

+Floors including sub-floors

+Repair category: 1

-Notes: There is shrinkage cracking evident.
+Notes: There are loose sections of flooring.

-Floors including sub-floors Repair category: 1 Notes: There are a number of cracked kitchen floor tiles.
-There are no reportable defects via my limited inspection of the sub-floor area.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.